RohitJacob/AOL-Exploratory-Analysis/README.md

 ##### f.
 What do you want to share with the Product Manager of Search based on exploratory analysis of this dataset ?

 Opportunities:
-- Targetting People Who Have Had No Problems With AOLs Search Engine Results so far
+- Targetting people who have had no problems with AOLs search engine results so far
-- Designing Market Retention Promotion Plans For First Time Users
+- Designing Market Retention Promotion plans for first time users

 Fixes:
 - Incorporate an effective auto correction feature so that the queries lead to proper search results
-- Look to implement better Semantic understanding of the Search Query and map it to a more fluent form so that the query can get better Item Ranks.
+- Look to implement better semantic understanding of the Search query and map it to a more fluent form so that the query can get better item ranks.